 What causes social anxiety disorder?

-What are the signs of social anxiety disorder?
+What treatments are available for social anxiety disorder?